DiazdeLeon/Movies-ETL/README.md

-# 1. Objectives of the ETL challnege
+# 1. Objectives of the ETL challenge

 The main purpose of the challenge was to refactor the code from this module to create one function that takes in the three files: Wikipedia data, Kaggle metadata, and the MovieLens rating data, and performs the ETL process by adding the data to a PostgreSQL database.
 Also, is important to underline the full comprehension of the ETL process.